Cool off with this sweet, tart, and refreshing agua de Jamaica. You'll soon see why hibiscus iced tea is such a popular drink in Mexico.

 Try a squeeze of lime juice, allspice, or cinnamon to elevate this drink.
 We usually throw in a cinnamon stick to spice things up (see what we did there?).

-So, are you about ready to quench your thirst with a delicious agua fresca?
+So, are you about ready to quench your thirst with this iced hibiscus tea recipe?

 Let's get to it!